 If you want to know what brands of gluten free ingredients I use, check out My Gluten Free Pantry!

 Your recipes and encouragement especially when we were newly diagnosed were so incredibly helpful and got us through some rough times.
 Thank you.
 We appreciate you!"Terri S., Facebook comment

 Commonly Asked Questions about a Gluten Free Diet:

 What is gluten?

-Gluten is a broad term to describe the naturally-occurring proteins found in wheat, rye, and barley.
-Think of gluten as an ingredient serves as a glue, holding the food’s shape together.
-Today's diet is very rich in these grains, and it seems like gluten is a huge part of today’s food.
+Gluten is a broad term used to describe the naturally-occurring proteins found in wheat, rye, and barley.
+Think of gluten as an ingredient that serves as a glue, holding the food’s shape together.
+Today's diet is rich in these grains, and it seems like gluten is a huge part of today’s food.

 Many people experience some level of intolerance to gluten and may be unaware that gluten is the source of physical discomfort.
 Some signs of Celiac include bloating, gas, diarrhea, and other GI issues.

 Gluten intolerance or sensitivity can also show many of the same symptoms as Celiac, but you can have wildly different symptoms too.
 Gluten intolerance is also linked to many autoimmune diseases because of the inflammation gluten can cause in some people.